-Digital marketers are all familiar with in-feed advertising.
-Facebook has Sponsored Posts where brand messaging can appear in a fan’s Facebook news feed.
-Twitter has a similar model with Promoted Tweets.
-More recently, Instagram launched an advertising platform allowing brands to place ads in users’ Instagram feeds and we expect Pinterest to launch ads too.
+Digital marketers are familiar with in-feed advertising.
+Facebook and Instagram have ‘sponsored and boosted’ posts where brand messaging can appear in a fan’s Facebook or Instagram news feed.
+Twitter has a similar model with ‘promoted tweets’.
+More recently, LinkedIn and Pinterest launched similar advertising formats too.

-In January 2015, Tencent’s trailblazing app WeChat announced its decision to move forward with in-feed advertising.
-This means that companies will be able to place ads in users’ newsfeeds or ‘Moments’.
-UPDATE (April 27, 2015): This product has now launched globally.
-For specifics on how you can advertise on WeChat, download our WeChat Advertising Guide and check out or blog post on “Why Brand Should Care about WeChat advertising“.
+This product has now launched globally.
+For specifics on how you can advertise on WeChat, download our WeChat Advertising Guide and check out our blog post on “Why Brands Should Care about WeChat Advertising“.

 WeChat has achieved tremendous growth since its launch in early 2011.
 As of November 2014, WeChat’s parent company, Tencent, announced that its user base has grown to 468 million monthly active users.
 But despite the drastic growth, Tencent has struggled to monetize that user base.
 A big part of its success was due to their commitment to user experience, in an intimate space tailored to people and not marketers — which has been a strategic move to not inundate their audience with advertising.